Harshal7797/Java-Applications/README.md

   ## Introduction
   This app try to mimic Unix command called `grep` which stands for `global regular expression print`.This app searches for the text pattern or regular expression recursively in the given given directory and output the matched  lines to a temp file.
   ## Usage
-  To run the following app open up Intellj
+  To run the following app open up Intellij and click on edit preference and type the argument `` in program parameters sep
   - explain arguments and behaviour
   - usage examples
   ## Design and Implementation